New York attorney general sues Trump Foundation

 Eric Schneiderman resigned as New York attorney general in May after The New Yorker reported allegations of physical assault by multiple women.

+Trump and his daughter Ivanka resigned their positions on the board shortly after he was sworn in as President.
+But Eric and Donald Jr. remain on the board, according to the suit.

+Asked by CNN about the lawsuit as he left a New York restaurant Thursday, Donald Trump Jr. dismissed it, saying there was "nothing to talk about -- more nonsense."

-Underwood told CNN she has the facts to back up her complaint.
+But Underwood told CNN she has the facts to back up the suit.

 "This is a straightforward case of violation of the laws governing charitable foundations and nonprofit corporations in New York," she told CNN's Christiane Amanpour.

-These instances include a $100,000 payment to settle legal claims against his Mar-a-Lago resort in Florida; a $158,000 payment to settle legal claims against his Trump National Golf Club in 2008 from a hole-in-one tournament; and a $10,000 payment at a charity auction to purchase a painting of Trump that was displayed at the Trump National Doral in Miami.

-Underwood said that after the investigation by her office began in 2016, the foundation paid excise taxes on three of the transactions, and Trump restored funds for the transactions to the foundation.
-But she added that the foundation has not paid excise taxes on the Mar-a-Lago or Trump National Golf Club transactions.

-In addition to filing the complaint, Underwood sent letters to the Internal Revenue Service and the Federal Election Commission asking those agencies to investigate possible violations of federal law.
+In addition to filing the suit, Underwood sent letters to the Internal Revenue Service and the Federal Election Commission asking those agencies to investigate possible violations of federal law.